mzulqarnain1/Flask-YAML-Fixtures/README.rst

 Usage
 -----

-To use Flask-Fixtures in your unit tests, you'll need to make sure your test class inherits from ``FixturesMixin`` and that you've specified a list of fixtures files to load.
+To use FLask-YAML-Fixtures in your unit tests, you'll need to make sure your test class inherits from ``FixturesMixin`` and that you've specified a list of fixtures files to load.
 The sample code below shows how to do each these steps.